Reading time: 3 minutes

 What if I have paid Division 293 tax?

-Division 293 tax is paid by individuals whose taxable income and concessional super contributions (i.e. contributions made before tax) exceed $250,000 in a financial year.
-The Division 293 tax rate is 15%, which effectively means that these excess super contributions are taxed at 30% (i.e. the concessional rate of 15% plus the 15% Division 293 tax rate).
+Division 293 tax is paid by individuals whose taxable income and concessional super contributions (that is, contributions made before tax) exceed $250,000 in a financial year.
+The Division 293 tax rate is 15%, which means that these excess super contributions are taxed at an effective rate of 30% (that is, the concessional rate of 15% plus 15% Division 293 tax).

 If you’re a temporary resident departing Australia who has paid or is liable to pay Division 293 tax, you can apply to the Australian Taxation Office (ATO) to be released from both your current and future tax obligations.
 You must have received a DASP payment prior to making this application.
 You may also be entitled to a refund of some of the Division 293 tax you have paid.
 The ATO will make this assessment based on your specific situation.